Furqanali111/Simple_APP/README.md

 # HOW_TO_RUN_THE_APP

-Step 01:
+Step 01:\n
-  Firstly you need to install kivy frame work.
+  Firstly you need to install kivy frame work.\n
   Use the terminal of pycharm and enter pip install kivy to install the kivy framework.
 Step 02:
   copy the code from CODE.txt.